 Ethiopian Highland is a term that denotes a cannabis strain hailing from the elevated terrains of Ethiopia.
-This landrace strain is renowned for its adaptability to #0excludeGlossary conditions, making it a resilient and hardy plant.
+This landrace strain is renowned for its adaptability to high-altitude conditions, making it a resilient and hardy plant.
 The Ethiopian Highland strain is a pure sativa, known for delivering an invigorating and cerebral high, often associated with increased energy and creativity.
 Its flavor profile is a delightful mix of earthy and spicy undertones, appealing to connoisseurs who appreciate unique and authentic cannabis experiences.
 As the cannabis landscape shifts towards more natural and organic strains, the Ethiopian Highland remains a top choice for those who value traditional and potent sativa effects.
 [Source: Cannabis Now, Harvard Health]

 Ethiopian Highlands | |